openstack/project-team-guide/doc/source/open-community.rst

 will have an election every 6 months to determine the leader of the project for the upcoming 6-month cycle.

+Projects without any nominated PTL candidates during a specified period will be considered leaderless and default to the technical committee for `decision`_.

 The electorate for elections (both PTL and TC) are the active contributors to a project or projects.
 If your project is a git repository and all active contributors submit patches to gerrit, their work will be automatically